mailjet/wordpress-mailjet-plugin-apiv3/README.md

 4. Configure a subscription widget to collect subscribers from your site

 ## Changelog

+##### 5.1
+* New integration with Contact Form 7 has been added
+* Added support for custom translation files
+* Multiple widgets can be added on the same page
+* Various bug fixes and improvements

 ##### 5.0.12
 * User can upload custom language translation files